A 501 (c) (3) charitable family oriented club for riders of all ages and experience

 Thank you for all you do to support the MRA.

-Fire Restrictions
+Riding and Camping - Fire Restrictions

-John's Peak OHV is private property and not governed by ODF, however we do follow their guidelines in respects to spark arrestors, staying on vegetation free trails and carrying a fire extinguisher during fire season.
-The area is open, but we hope people use common sense and make good decisions with respect to fire danger.
+ODF, however we do follow their guidelines in respects to spark arrestors, staying on vegetation free trails and carrying a fire extinguisher during fire season.

 Motor vehicles, including motorcycles and all-terrain vehicles, are only permitted on improved roads free of flammable vegetation.
 Possession of the following firefighting equipment is required while traveling, except on state highways, county roads and driveways: one shovel and one gallon of water or one shovel and one 2½ pound or larger fire extinguisher.
 All-terrain vehicles and motorcycles must be equipped with one 2½ pound or larger fire extinguisher.